LOUISIANA DEPARTMENT OF PUBLIC SAFETY

 The following documents must be submitted:

-NOTE: All files with a date of sale on or after August 1, 2012, must include a copy of the vehicle owner's current and valid photo identification.
+NOTE: All files with a date of sale on or after August 1, 2012, must include a copy of each vehicle owner's current and valid photo identification.
 The photo identification provided should be a driver's license or identification card issued by this state, another state, or by the United States military.

 - An "Affidavit of Heirship" form (DPSMV 1696) with a revision date of 07/01 or later, completed, signed by the surviving spouse, all heirs and legatees, as appropriate and notarized.